ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 # Contributing

-1. Create an GitHub issue ticket desrcribing what changes you need (or a bug)
+1. Create an GitHub issue ticket desrcribing what changes you would like to see or to report a bug
 2. We will work on solving this issue (hopefully with you)

 We are not actively taking pull-requests outside of our organization.